 1. Would find it impossible or exceedingly difficult to attend a dental surgery due to incapacity or infirmity and,

-2. Reside within Torbay or Dartmouth and,
+2. Reside within Torbay and,

 3. Accept that treatment is limited by the equipment and materials that the dentist can transport and and the circumstances of the visited location.